 The main area of the lounge has a small fountain in the middle with some natural light shining in.
-There is a long row of food and beverages at a section called “Coffee House”.
-The food selection in the lounge is normally just some finger food – sandwiches, fruits, biscuits, packet chips, etc. There is also a coffee machine and tea, as well as cold drinks in the fridge below.
+There is a long row of food and beverages in a section called “Coffee House.”
+The food selection in the lounge is normally just some finger food – sandwiches, fruits, biscuits, packet chips, etc. There is also a coffee machine, tea, and cold drinks in the fridge below.

-While the lounge has a small variety of food, it compensated with a large variety of drinks.
-On the left side of the main area is a small station called the Pub.
-As the name suggests, this area offers 2 draft beer choices and some bottled beers in the fridge below.
+While the lounge has a small variety of food, it is compensated with a large variety of drinks.
+On the left of the main area is a small station called the Pub.
+As the name suggests, this area offers two draft beer choices and some bottled beers in the fridge below.
 There are also some fruit juice options here.

 On the right side of the main area, there is a long winding bar in front of another bar setup.
-This area normally has 4 varieties of red and white wines each, a good selection of hard liquor, as well as water and some bar snacks.
+This area normally has four varieties of red and white wines each, a good selection of hard liquor, water, and some bar snacks.
 There is a bathroom next to this area.

 First Class Lounge

-The First Class lounge is smaller than the business class one, as it expects to serve fewer passengers as well.
+The First Class lounge is smaller than the Business Class one, as it also expects to serve fewer passengers.
 Upon walking in, there is a food area on the right side.
 The food choices are quite similar to the business class one, but the drinks selection is slightly better, with the addition of champagne – usually Laurent Perrier.

-Those needing to shower and use the spa will have to head to the Business Class lounge.
+Those needing to shower and use the spa must head to the Business Class lounge.

-Overall, the British Airways Galleries lounge is an average lounge for business class.
+Overall, the British Airways Galleries lounge is average for Business cClass.
 As a First Class lounge, the lounge is unmemorable.
-Passengers flying first class on British Airways should definitely opt to go to the Concorde Room instead.
+Passengers flying First Class on British Airways should opt to go to the Concorde Room instead.